 This fieldwork course, completed continuously and offered in a practice setting, will allow the student to focus on generic assessment skills, developing communication skills and application of OT knowledge to the practice setting.
-Prerequisites: OT 825 and OT 851 or permission of the course coordinator.
-(8 credit units) Contact Hours: 8 weeks
+(8.0 credit units) PREREQUISITES: OT- 825 and OT -851 or permission of the course coordinator.